IlluminusLimited/pgdice/README.md

                                             period: 'day')
 ```

-If you mess up (again you shouldn't use this in production)
+If you mess up (again you shouldn't use this in production).
+These two methods are useful for writing tests
+that work with partitions.

 ```ruby
 PgDice.partition_helper.undo_partitioning!(table_name: 'comments')
 ```

+In many cases with `partition_helper` and `partition_manager` there are versions of the methods that will
+throw exceptions (ending in `!`) and others that will return a truthy value or `false` if there is a failure.

 ## Development